 Our success depends on the well-being, growth, and satisfaction of our workforce, which drives our commitment to fostering a supportive and inclusive work environment.
-We are dedicated to promoting both personal and professional development through ongoing training, career growth opportunities, and initiatives that prioritize health, safety, and work-life balance.
+We are dedicated to promoting both personal and professional development through ongoing training, career growth opportunities, and initiatives that prioritize health, safety, and worklife balance.

 The company is committed to provide equal opportunities for all, cultivating an environment where everyone feels valued and empowered to reach their full potential.
 By maintaining an open dialogue with our employees to understand their needs and aspirations, we ensure that the policies and programs reflect what truly matters to them.
-For these reasons, in 2024, Gruber Logistics further strengthened this commitment with the introduction of new policies centered around enhancing social responsibility.
-These additions reflect our focus on fostering an inclusive, flexible, and supportive workplace that prioritizes the well-being and development of each individual.
+In 2024, Gruber Logistics began working actively to position itself as a benchmark for equality and inclusion in the logistics sector.
+As part of this commitment, we celebrated our first Pride Month and launched the process to obtain the UNI/PdR 125:2022 certification, further reinforcing our dedication to creating a workplace that values diversity, promotes equal opportunities, and supports every individual's growth regardless of their identity.